Shreyas-Indurkar/TCCA/README.md

 # TCCA
-Atlases, input NIFTI images and the extent of Overlap between them.
+Brain Atlases, input NIFTI images and the extent of Overlap between them.

 # Preprocessing in FSL
 * 1mm3 NIFTI formatted atlas files in MNI reference space.
 Using fsl tools (FSL commands in shell) to prepare the data for processing.